SDU-eScience/Documentation/docs/source/index.rst

 +-----------------+------------------------------+------------------+--------------+

-Java JSF/Primefaces
-'''''''''''''''''''
-IRODS
+iRODS
 '''''

-* `Functionality of IRODS`_
+* `iRODS usage description`_
 * `Postgres database instance setup`_
-* `IRODS installation and setup`_
+* `iRODS installation and setup`_
-* `IRODS deployment overview`_
+* `iRODS deployment overview`_

-Functionality of IRODS
-''''''''''''''''''''''
+iRODS usage description
+'''''''''''''''''''''''

-IRODS is an open source data management software used by research organizations and government agencies worldwide.
+iRODS is an open source data management software used by research organizations and government agencies worldwide.
 It is a middleware which in our case sits above the Ceph filesystem and our application.
-We use IRODS mainly in three ways:
+We use iRODS mainly in three ways-

 * Manage data objects and metadata
 * Configure resource